aaronsaray/aaronsaray.com/_posts/2009-05-28-using-php-to-find-distance-between-zip-codes.markdown

   * Run query to get all results within 65 miles of 12345

   * loop each result through next function which computes distance between 12345 and result's zip.
-If its 50 or less, keep it.
+If it's 50 or less, keep it.